Allaman/dots/README.md

-**WIP repo for my holictic dotfiles using [chezmoi](https://www.chezmoi.io)**
+**WIP repo for my holistic dotfiles using [chezmoi](https://www.chezmoi.io)**

 ## Karabiner

 Karabiner is a exception for several reasons:

-1. Karabiner modidfies its content
+1. Karabiner modifies its content
 2. Symlinking only works on the whole `.config/karabiner` folder as Karabiner creates new files as well

-To solve this issue `.chezmoiscripts/run_once_link-karabiner.sh.tmpl` creates the symlink on macOS systems
+To solve this special case `.chezmoiscripts/run_once_link-karabiner.sh.tmpl` creates the symlink on macOS systems and `.config/karabiner` is in `.chezmoiignore`.

 ## TODOs